vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 Short name: `-n`

 The name of the virtual container host appliance to delete.
-This option is mandatory if the virtual container host to delete has a name other than the default name, `virtual-container-host`.
+This option is mandatory if the virtual container host to delete has a name other than the default name, `virtual-container-host`, or if you do not use the `id` option.
 Specify `--name` with exactly the same value that you used when you ran `vic-machine create`.

 <pre>--name <i>vch_appliance_name</i></pre>

+### `id` ###

+Short name: None

+The ID of the virtual container host to delete, for example `vm-100`.
+You obtain the ID of a virtual container host by running `vic-machine ls`.
+If you specify the `id` option, you do not need to specify the `name` or `compute-resource` options.

+<pre>--id <i>vch_id</i></pre>

 ### `force` ###